frida/frida-website/_i18n/en/_docs/stalker.md

 memory and it is this copy which is executed.
 Stalker supports the API function `Stalker.addCallProbe(address, callback[, data])` to provide this functionality instead.
-If our `Interceptor` has been attached before the block is instrumented, or Stalker's `trustThresold` is configured so that our block will be re-instrumented then our `Interceptor` will work (as the patched instructions will be copied across to the new instrumented block).
+If our `Interceptor` has been attached before the block is instrumented, or Stalker's `trustThreshold` is configured so that our block will be re-instrumented then our `Interceptor` will work (as the patched instructions will be copied across to the new instrumented block).
 Otherwise it won't.
-Of course, we want to be able to support hooking functions when these conditions aren't met and the average user of the API might not be familiar with this level of detail of the design and so call probes solve this problem.
+Of course, we want to be able to support hooking functions when these conditions aren't met.
+The average user of the API might not be familiar with this level of detail of the design and so call probes solve this problem.

 The optional data parameter is passed when the probe callback is